MikeHubXP/bakalarka_tiago/README.md

 ```
 Folder containing results will appear in your home folder.

-2. Second, similarly as the script before, you can launch the [motionbert_image_server.py](motionbert_changed/motionbert_image_server.py) script for pocessing the image data from the AlphaPose results in a new terminal window.
+2. Secondly, similarly as the script before, you can launch the [motionbert_image_server.py](motionbert_changed/motionbert_image_server.py) script for processing the image data from the AlphaPose results in a new terminal window.
 To run it, move to MotionBERT main downloaded repository and use the following command:
 ```shell
 python motionbert_image_server.py
 ```